tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> There's a lot of shitty problems in this world, but you don't even make any effort to explain what you're going through and what you're feeling.
 <JuniorDev> I mean, most of these problems are because of money, jobs, drugs, stress, loneliness.
 You need to get your shit together, for fuck's sake and stop crying.
 <JuniorDev> I mean, you're obsessed with the quality of other people's work.
 But why do you even bother?
 You need to be responsible for your own life and stop being dependent on others to make you happy.
+<Princess> It's about the work.
+<JuniorDev> Come on, we don't work like you.
+This is not a slave camp.
+We're going to do one thing at a time and we're not going to shit on people's faces just because of some irrelevant work problem.
+We're going to work and have fun at the same time and we don't need bossy people, we don't need to shout at people all day as if they were slaves.